Particl-Community/academy/intro/intro_marketplace_brief_overview.rst

 Fraud Protection
 ----------------

+Regardless if you're a vendor or a customer, you equally hate falling victim to a scammer.
+And when you don't know the other person you're transacting with, then how can you be sure that they are honest?

+Luckily for you, one of :term:`Particl Marketplace`'s unique selling proposition is how effectively it prevents e-commerce fraud from happening at no extra cost for you.

-As a vendor or customer you equally hate it to fall victim of a scammer.
-The :term:`Particl Marketplace` uses an entirely new approach to make this impossible, which marks one of its unique selling propositions.
-Any purchase is secured by a two-party escrow system that doesn’t require any third-party to be involved.
+Any purchase you make is secured by a two-party escrow system that doesn’t require any third-party to be involved.
+It makes scamming nearly impossible so that you can be confident transacting with anyone.

 .. seealso::